What is Technical Debt?

 The same article expands on the metaphor for technical debt, “Conceptually, technical debt is an analog of financial debt, with associated concepts such as levels of debt, debt accrual over time and its likely consequences, and the pressure to pay back the debt at some point in time.”

 In 2007, Steve McConnell suggested that there are 2 types of technical debt: intentional and unintentional.
-According to him, intentional technical debt is technical debt that is taken on consciously as a strategic tool.
+According to him, intentional technical debt is technical debt that one takes on consciously as a strategic tool.
 As opposed to unintentional debt, which he calls “the non-strategic result of doing a poor job.”

 A few years later, Martin Fowler took McConnell’s concept a step further and published what he calls the “Technical Debt Quadrant.”
 This quadrant attempts to categorize technical debt into 4 categories based on both intent and context.
 Fowler says technical debt can be classified based first on intent: is it deliberate or inadvertent?
 And then even further distinguished by whether it is prudent or reckless debt.